Effect of Magnetised Discontinuity on Diffusive Shock Acceleration: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the Indian Institute of Science Education and Research Bhopal for providing all the research and infrastructure facilities.
-AV would like to acknowledge the Prime Minister’s Research Fellowship (PMRF), Ministry of Education Govt. of India, for a graduate fellowship and RM acknowledges Science and Engineering Research Board (SERB), Govt. of India, for monetary support in the form of Core Research Grant (CRG/2022/000663).
+The authors thank the Indian Institute of Science Education and Research, Bhopal, for providing all the research and infrastructure facilities.
+AV acknowledges the Prime Minister’s Research Fellowship (PMRF), Ministry of Education, Government of India, for a graduate fellowship, and RM acknowledges the Science and Engineering Research Board (SERB), Government of India, for monetary support in the form of a Core Research Grant (CRG/2022/000663).